Weeping Time Coalition still pursuing legal action to stop Salvation Army’s project in West Savannah

 Gough called the Weeping Time site the most historic in Savannah.

-The Coalition claims that the city funded report was not sent to the proper state agency for review.
+The Coalition claims the city-funded report was not sent to the proper state agency for review.

 “We are simply demanding the city send the report to the Historic Preservation Division at the state of Georgia,” said Small.